 Stretch marks are virtually impossible to prevent, especially if you have genetic relatives who donned the stripes during their pregnancies.

-When it comes to weight gain, you want to aim towards slow and steady and try to avoid rapid spurts as much as possible.
+When it comes to weight gain, you want to aim towards slow and steady, while trying to avoid rapid spurts as much as possible.
 Talk to your OB provider about how to eat a well-rounded diet that will support collagen development and overall wellness.
-You will want to be sure you are getting enough zinc, protein, and vitamins C, D, and E.
+Be sure you’re getting enough zinc, protein, and vitamins C, D, and E.

 And finally, try to stay active.
 I know, easier said than done, but exercises like walking, swimming, or yoga can help regulate weight gain.

 For stubborn stretch marks that just won’t fade, talk to a dermatologist about microdermabrasion, laser treatments, or chemical peels.

-About 40% of women will experience some form of acne during their pregnancy, even those who previously had clear skin their whole lives.
+About 40% of women will experience some form of acne during their pregnancy, even those who had previously enjoyed clear skin their whole lives.
 Pregnancy-related acne often occurs during the first trimester and can last throughout your pregnancy.

 As your hormone levels rise, your skin will naturally begin to produce more oils.
 This increase in natural oils can cause clogged pores, which, in turn, can lead to breakouts reminiscent of your high school days.